 Is this program only for the faith community?

 Not at all – all are welcome!
 As an interfaith organization, we work with a variety of faith communities, but we believe we need the entire community on board to address poverty.

 Fill out the volunteer application to get started.
 A member of our staff then will get in touch with you to talk more about the program and your interests.

 What types of volunteer roles are available?

-Volunteer roles vary, but they include homework help, one-to-one elementary literacy tutoring, co-teaching a class of adult English language learners, guiding job seekers in their search for employment, and assisting a group of students with creating their own community initiatives. (link to partner pdf)
+Volunteer roles vary, but they include homework help, one-to-one elementary literacy tutoring, co-teaching a class of adult English language learners, guiding job seekers in their search for employment, and assisting a group of students with creating their own community initiatives.
+Learn more about volunteer roles.